About my orchid career

 In Hawaii he worked for Hilo Orchid Farm for more than a year, spending a large amount of time working with Paphiopedilum, as well as Intergeneric Oncidiinae, and Miltoniopsis.
 At the beginning of 2015 Greg began working as the orchid grower at Longwood Gardens.

-Greg continues to work on improving and expanding the collection, as well as networking with great growers and hybridizers across the country.
-He also has authored a number of written works, and has participated in a number of video interviews as well.
+During his tenure at Longwood, Greg continued to work on improving and expanding the collection, as well as networking with great growers and hybridizers across the country.
+He authored a number of written works, and participated in a number of video interviews as well.